 There are lots of reasons why you might want to remain anonymous.
 You don't have to share your details with us, but if you do, you can tell us not to share them with other agencies – like the police or social services.

-If we think a child could be at risk we have a duty to share information that you give us with other agencies.
-But we'll respect your wishes around remaining anonymous.
+If we think a child could be at risk we have a duty to share any relevant information that you give us with other agencies, but we won’t share your contact details if you have asked to remain anonymous.

 If you do provide us with your details, this means we can:

-- offer you advice if you’re worried about yourself or a member of your family
+- offer you advice and support about your concerns

 - come back to you if we need more information before we take action to protect the child or children

-We will contact the police if we think that we need to check on a child’s safety or if an investigation is needed, for example if there is a disclosure of sexual abuse.
+We will contact the police if we think that they need to check on a child’s safety.

-If you think the child or children you’re worried about are in immediate danger, please call the police immediately on 999, or call our helpline on 0808 800 5000.
-We’re open Monday to Friday 8am – 10pm or 9am – 6pm at the weekends.
-It’s free to call and you don’t have to say who you are.
+If you think the child or children you’re worried about are in immediate danger, please call the police immediately on 999